-Two other states, Virginia and Colorado, have passed their own comprehensive privacy laws to go into effect on January 1, 2023.
-Like the CCPA and CPRA, Virginia's Consumer Data Protection Act ("CDPA") and the Colorado Privacy Act ("CPA") regulates the collection, use and processing of personal information relating to Virginia and Colorado residents respectively, and grants certain privacy rights to those residents.
-The CDPA and CPA also have key differences, such as requiring affirmative consent before businesses may process sensitive personal information and requiring data protection assessments.
-Other states are expected to consider and potentially pass similar privacy laws in 2022.
+Four other states - Virginia, Colorado, Connecticut, and Utah - have passed their own comprehensive privacy laws to go into effect throughout 2023.
+Like the CCPA, these laws regulate the collection, use and processing of personal information relating to residents of the respective states, and grants certain privacy rights to those residents.
+Other states are expected to consider and potentially pass similar privacy laws in 2023.